-Planningy our Bergamo itinerary and wondering about the best things to do in Bergamo, Italy?
-Then read on and find out about what to do and more travel tips.
+Are you planning your Bergamo itinerary and wondering about the best things to do in Bergamo in one day?
+Then read on and find out about what to do and more travel tips in Bergamo.

-So, if you are like me, then this post will hopefully help you find out why you should add Bergamo to your bucket list and what you should do in Bergamo.
+Though, I have to admit that I had never planned on visiting Bergamo in the first place – just because I had not known how lovely this city is.
+If you are like me, this post will help you find out why you should add it to your Italy bucket list and what to do in Bergamo.

 Bergamo Travel Tips

 Before discussing the top things to do in Bergamo, here are some tips so your trip goes smoothly.

 PLANE: Bergamo has its airport, which many use to get to Milan.
 It takes about 10-15 minutes to get to the town center (Lower Bergamo), and buses, taxis, and trains transport you there.
 To get to the old town (Upper Bergamo/Citta Alta), you can take a taxi or get there by bus.

 TRAIN: Bergamo has a train station, and train connections in Italy are pretty good.
 So, I would advise getting here by train or plane.

 CAR: I got to Bergamo by car (after some time in the Dolomites), but driving in Bergamo is not the best way to get around.
 You cannot drive your car in the old town (Citta Alta), but you can arrive and park your car in the Citta Bassa (Lower Bergamo).
 I accidentally drove into the old town and got a ticket several months later.
 But that is the only negative memory I have from Bergamo.